brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/index.md

-# FY.WB.Midway Enterprise Logistics Platform
+# LSOMigrator Enterprise Logistics Platform

 ## Project Overview

-Welcome to the comprehensive documentation for the **FY.WB.Midway Enterprise Logistics Platform** - a cutting-edge, cloud-native solution designed to revolutionize logistics operations for mid-sized enterprises.
+Welcome to the comprehensive documentation for the **LSOMigrator Enterprise Logistics Platform** - a cutting-edge, cloud-native solution designed to revolutionize logistics operations for mid-sized enterprises.

 !!! info "Project Status"
-    This documentation represents the complete requirements, technical specifications, and implementation guidelines for the FY.WB.Midway platform as of **June 2025**.
+    This documentation represents the complete requirements, technical specifications, and implementation guidelines for the LSOMigrator platform as of **June 2025**.

 ## Platform Capabilities

-The FY.WB.Midway platform provides:
+The LSOMigrator platform provides:

 - **🚚 Load Management** - Advanced booking, tracking, and optimization
 - **💳 Payment Processing** - Secure, PCI-compliant financial transactions